wickworks/witchdice/README.md

   - or some kind of pop-up tooltip system e.g. "press and hold to send later"

 - "calculate average damage" for a roll instead of having to click through it

-- recent-monsters list behaves oddly when the recent queue is filled all up.
-- it also apparently acts differently between hitting backspace and pressing the X

 - "success dice" -- dice matching, or "x above this"
 - sound fx for dice rolls